Rule of LifeBREAD READING PLAN

 Participate in BREAD

-There are two ways to engage with the reading plan this year.
+There are two ways to engage with the reading plan.

 Every Wednesday, we desire to train our bodies in self-control and dependence upon God through fasting.
 If Wednesday is not good timing for you, feel free to choose another day.